 Will Humanity Survive The Internet of Things?

-This concept popped into my head about 10 years ago.
-I’ve never been disciplined enough to properly research it, but much of the technology imagined is now out there, or being actively investigated.
+This concept popped into my head 15 years ago.
+I’ve never been disciplined enough to properly research, but much of the technology is now out there, or being actively investigated.

 The current map of global interconnectivity looks suspiciously neural map-like.
 I’m SO far from the first person to spot that – but which picture is which?